-As the global refugee crisis continues to displace unfathomable numbers of people, the conditions and needs of refugees are increasingly unpredictable.
+As the global refugee crisis continues to displace huge numbers of people, the demand for aid is constant and ever-changing.

-Far from mundane, in the warehouse no two days are the same.
-A surge of creativity might see the volunteers spending the afternoon preparing arts and crafts for Vial Games or repurposing an old shelf into a usable cupboard for the Local’s Shop.
-These moments would likely be sandwiched between more urgent calls to restock clothing packs or put together hygiene bags for the island’s women’s center, gather provisions for apartment distributions or sort through boxes of donations.
-In one way or another, life in the warehouse is at the crux of our work.
-The rapid turnover of goods donated and distributed is tireless, but it’s a sign that we are doing our job.
+No two days in the warehouse are the same.
+A surge of creativity might see the volunteers spending the afternoon preparing arts and crafts for apartment activities.
+These moments are often sandwiched between more urgent calls to restock clothing packs, prepare supplies to be sent to other organisations or sort through boxes of donations.
+Ultimately, the work in the warehouse is the center of our organization.
+The rapid turnover of goods from donation and distribution is tireless, but it’s a sign that we are doing our job.